 Do I really need elastic?

+Sewing elastic on pointe shoes can be tricky.
 Some people will not need elastics and some dancers will benefit from the added support and stability.
-Many teachers advise all their beginners to use ribbon but my ballet teacher always said to wait and most importantly, to make sure to do it right.
+Many teachers advise all their beginners to use elastic from the get-go, but my ballet teacher always said to wait and most importantly, to make sure to do it right.
 Sewing ribbons is far easier than sewing elastic and if elastics are sewn too tight it can damage the soft tissue around the ankle.

-Honestly, unless your teacher says to put them on from the get-go I would wait.
+Honestly, unless your teacher says to put them on immediately I would wait.
 If you find your shoes slip at the heel try a heel loop.
-If your shoes twist a little or gape try lowering the loop to just behind the ribbons or the criss-cross option.
+Sometimes your shoes twist a little or gape.
+If so try lowering the loop to just behind the ribbons or the criss-cross option.
 If your shoes fit you perfectly and don’t wiggle and move then do a “thank you dance” to the ballet Gods and don’t bother!